ocodista/trampar-de-casa/README-en.md

 3. If you don't have `yarn` installed, run `npm install --global yarn`.
 4. To run the app locally, run `turbo dev`.
 5. If you don't have `turbo` installed, run `npm install --global turbo`.
-6. A application will be available at http://localhost:3000.
+6. An application will be available at http://localhost:3000.

 ## How to set up the database locally